 Summer is coming.
 That means at the same time that the power of the sun becomes stronger and stronger.
 How can you safely enjoy the sun?
 Read five tips here!

 Tip 1 – Protect your skin against both UVA and UVB radiation

 UVA and UVB radiation are both harmful to the skin.
 UVA radiation is very dangerous because it gives no visible reaction in the skin, but can cause skin aging complaints and skin cancer at a later age.
 UVB radiation causes burn and ultimately the tan of your skin.
 UVC radiation is the most harmful but fortunately does not reach the earth’s surface.

-There is always UV radiation in the air, so even in winter or on a cloudy day it is important to rub yourself well.
-The sun power is strongest between twelve and three o’clock in the afternoon, then look for the shadow.
+There is always UV radiation in the air, so even in winter or on a cloudy day, it is important to rub yourself well.
+The solar power is strongest between twelve and three o’clock in the afternoon, then look for the shadow.

 Tip 2 – Do not use too much oil!

 Do not be frugal with sunscreen.
 If you put on sunscreen it may feel as if you are using too much.
 To get the protection stated on the product (the Protection Factor) you must apply a minimum of 2 milligrams per square centimeter on the skin.